Francesco-Zeno-Costanzo/metodi-numerici/modulo_1/Ising/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=U=\frac{<m^4>}{<m^2>^2}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?U=\frac{<m^4>}{<m^2>^2}" title="U=\frac{<m^4>}{<m^2>^2}" /></a>

 More information can be found in the pdf of the final report.
-Also in the montecarlo repository you can find a code for the simulation of ising written in C.
+Also in ISING repository you can find a code for the simulation of ising written in C.